 Complete information about obeticholic acid dosage and administration can be found here:

 - Starting Dosage: the recommended starting dosage of obeticholic acid is 5 mg orally once daily in adults who have not achieved an adequate response to an appropriate dosage of UDCA for at least 1 year or are intolerant to UDCA.

 - Dosage Titration: if adequate reduction in ALP and/or total bilirubin has not been achieved after 3 months of obeticholic acid 5 mg once daily and the patient is tolerating obeticholic acid, increase dosage to 10 mg once daily.

 For the management of patients with intolerable pruritus or hepatic impairment see full prescribing information

-.Consult your treating doctor for personalized dosing.
+.Consult your treating doctor for personalised dosing.

 What is obeticholic acid and how does it work?

 Obeticholic acid is indicated for the treatment of primary biliary cholangitis (PBC) in combination with ursodeoxycholic acid (UDCA) in adults with an inadequate response to UDCA; or as monotherapy in adults unable to tolerate UDCA